Fahd of Saudi Arabia: Recreational activities

 King Fahd was known to enjoy luxurious living abroad and a lavish lifestyle.
 He visited the ports of the French Riviera in his 147 m yacht, the US$100 million Prince Abdulaziz.
 The ship featured two swimming pools, a ballroom, a gym, a theatre, a portable garden, a hospital with an intensive-care unit and two operating rooms, and four American Stinger missiles.
-The king also had a personal $US150 million Boeing 747 jet, equipped with his own fountain.
-In Fahd's younger years, he used to engage in activities considered un-Islamic, such as drinking and gambling.
-Fahd reportedly lost millions of dollars in casinos and started using illegal methods to regain the same amount.
-When Fahd's brothers found out about his habits which were considered a disgrace to the House of Saud, he was immediately summoned to King Faisal's palace.
-Upon arrival, King Faisal slapped him across the face.
-From then on, Fahd was more circumspect and put a stop to his un-Islamic habits.
+The king also had a personal US$150 million Boeing 747 jet, equipped with his own fountain.
+In Fahd's younger years, he engaged in activities considered un-Islamic, such as drinking and gambling.
+Fahd reportedly lost millions of dollars in casinos and attempted to regain this money through illegal methods.
+When Fahd's brothers found out about his habits, which were considered a disgrace to the House of Saud, he was summoned to King Faisal's palace.
+Upon arrival, King Faisal slapped Fahd across the face.
+From then on, Fahd ceased indulging in these habits.